Summary of the plan

 Each of your investments on Abundance involves you lending money to a company or council.
 You have a right to receive payments under the terms of your investment, and that remains the case even if we decide we are no longer able to operate the Abundance platform.

-As a firm regulated by the FCA, Abundance must demonstrate how it ensures the investments are administered to their full term and limits any impact to investors.
+As a firm regulated by the Financial Conduct Authority (FCA), Abundance must demonstrate how it ensures the investments are administered to their full term and limits any impact to investors.
 Abundance has a wind down plan in place that sets out how Abundance would manage the orderly wind down of its business and we are required to hold an amount of capital in reserve to support this wind down.

 Our plan sets out how we would expect to downsize our business significantly and focus on the administration of our existing investments only until they have all matured, using the revenues we receive for administering the investments through to their end to cover our costs.
 This would likely involve closing the Abundance platform to new investment opportunities and reducing the functionality of some of the Abundance platform while maintaining investment returns and withdrawals to investors.
 Our plan allows us to maintain the core elements of our business including our regulatory status and our client money account while each of your investments is concluded.